AllyYL/casestudy/src/projects/weave.md

     <div class="column-right">
         <p>To better understand the space, I conducted a competitive audit of blockchain-backed supply chain platforms and e-commerce experiences.
 I analyzed both how they visualize provenance and how they engage consumers emotionally.</p>
         <br>
         <p>I discovered a key opportunity: while most competitors focus on either traceability or community, few integrate both.
-This gap inspired WEAVE’s core differentiation—<strong>merging supply chain data with a social-native interface</strong>.
+This gap inspired WEAVE's core differentiation—<strong>merging supply chain data with a social-native interface</strong>.
 By turning transparency into a shareable narrative format, WEAVE could stand out not just as a data tool, but as a cultural one.</p>
     </div>
 </div>